-Option 1 - Agree and approve for planning enforcement purposes
+Option 2 - Agree and approve for planning enforcement purposes and agree the new suggested LPI's

-2.1 If the committee choses not to agree the adoption of the new local enforcement plan as proposed in the report above, then the implication of this will be that the Council will not have a succinct, up to date Local Enforcement Plan which aligns with the NPPF 2018.
+2.2 If the committee chooses not to agree approval of the new local enforcement plan as proposed in the report above, then the implication of this will be that the Council will not have a succinct, up to date Local Enforcement Plan which aligns with the NPPF 2018.
 There are no financial implications with not adopting the new Local Enforcement Plan however it is considered that the current Enforcement policy is very wordy and difficult to interpret.
-The current policy does not have effective KPI's and treats all enforcement cases under the same priority.